 Birthdays: King Henry II Plantagenet, Antonio Vivaldi, Prince Henry the Navigator of Portugal, Count Pulaski, Miriam Makeba, Nancy Wilson, Bernard Haittink, John Garfield, Knute Rockne, Chastity Bono, prizefighter Ray Boom-Boom Mancini, Patsy Kensit.
-Katherine O’Hara is 63, James Ellroy, Mykleti Williamson.
-Ward Kimball, Ken Duncan
+Katherine O’Hara is 64, James Ellroy, Mykleti Williamson.
+Ward Kimball would be 110, Ken Duncan

 1924- The song “Happy Birthday to You” copyrighted by Claydon Sunny.

 1936- Screenwriter Dudley Nichols publicly refuses the Best Screenplay Oscar for John Ford’s “The Informer” as protest in support of the struggling Writer’s Guild.

 1946- Alex Raymond's comic strip 'Rip Kirby" premiered.

 1952- Ronald Reagan married Nancy Davis at the Little Red Church on Coldwater Canyon blvd. in L.A.
 William Holden was their best man.

 1952- Ernest Hemingway wrote a letter to his publisher:" I've completed a new novel.
 I think it's my best one to date."
 The Old Man and the Sea.

 1956- Burger King introduced their signature hamburger the Whopper.

 1960- American opera baritone Leonard Warren dropped dead on the stage of the Metropolitan Opera in the 2nd act of Verdi's La Forza Del Destino.